The later stages of dementia

 There are a number of factors common during the later stages of dementia that can cause problems for the person's health.
 These include immobility, the side-effects of medication and illness or discomfort.

-If the person with dementia remains in the same position for too long – for example, in a bed or chair – they may develop pressure sores.
+If the person with dementia remains in the same position for too long - for example, in a bed or chair - they may develop pressure sores.
 Pressure sores need immediate attention, as they can easily become infected and painful.
 Contact a community nurse straight away if you notice any signs of them.
 It is important to help prevent pressure sores by making sure the person with dementia moves their position frequently.
-(See factsheet 512, Pressure sores.)
+(See factsheet 512, Pressure ulcers (bed sores).)
 Other common skin problems include fungal infections and itching.

 Side-effects of medication